 The integrated fashion accessories platform business is an all-rounded business model, combining online and offline sales channels, reaching out to the widest range of customers, both in the PRC and internationally, and providing comprehensive products to them.
 Under the new business model, fashion accessories products are manufactured by third party manufacturers, and sold through different online channels and distributed in retail points operated by the Group's strategic partners.
-The Group considers that this business model benefit the most to the Group as it requires less capital commitment, less overheads and promotes better liquidity, which were the major reasons for the unsatisfactory performance of the Group's traditional fashion accessories business recorded in the past.
+The Group considers that this business model benefit the most to the Group as it requires less capital commitment, less overheads and promotes better liquidity.